 Section 4 Doctoral Degree Requirements

-The PhD in Statistics And Applied Probability requires that all students pass three sequences of core courses, complete two area requirements, and propose, write and defend a dissertation.
+The PhD in Statistics And Applied Probability requires that all students pass three sequences of core courses, pass a qualifying exam and research project, and propose, write and defend a dissertation.

 4.1 Core Courses